 Intended outcome | Success criteria |

-Children in receipt of pupil premium provided with enrichment activities such as sporting activities, trips and music lessons. | – Experiences and visits planned for children across the year; wide range of extracurricular clubs. – Monitor numbers of PP children in clubs and encourage attedance. – Funding for trips/clubs. – Pupil questionnaires will show that children enjoy school and are enthiused to learn more. – Children will be exposed to a wide range of social, cultural, enrichment and sporting experiences within (and outsdie) the school day. |
+Children in receipt of pupil premium provided with enrichment activities such as sporting activities, trips and music lessons. | – Experiences and visits planned for children across the year; wide range of extracurricular clubs. – Monitor numbers of PP children in clubs and encourage attedance. – Funding for trips/clubs. – Pupil questionnaires will show that children enjoy school and are enthused to learn more. – Children will be exposed to a wide range of social, cultural, enrichment and sporting experiences within (and outside) the school day. |

 Children, especially those in receipt of PP funding, will make expected or better than expected progress to reach ‘expected’ and ‘exceeding’ at the end of Year 6, especially in the combined measure. | – Support groups planned, resourced and evaluated effectively to ensure that they have the maxiumum possible impact. – TAs deployed effectively to support catch-up across the school and training in place to enable effective provision. – Pupil attainment and progress of disadvantaged children in line with or above non-disadvantaged peers. |

-New approaches to the teaching of English and Maths will be introduced to raise expectations for all students and embed a consistent approach across the school. | – Resources purchase to suport English and Maths teaching (eg ‘text-based’ English units, phonics resources, phoncs interventions). – Pupil attainment and progress of disadvantaged children in line with or above non-disadvantaged peers. |
+Reading resources will be purchased to help reading attainment of disadvantaged pupils. | – Resources purchased to suport English and Maths teaching (eg ‘text-based’ English units, phonics resources, phoncs interventions). – Pupil attainment and progress of disadvantaged children in line with or above non-disadvantaged peers. |

-Children who are in receipt of pupil premium are provided with well-being support and will have increased self-esteem and confidence and reduced levels of anxiety. | – Additional pastoral support funded for PP pupils where required. – Training for pastoral support TA. – Children will feel safe and secure in school and are able to express their feelings and emotions well. |
+Children who are in receipt of pupil premium are provided with well-being support where needed and will have increased self-esteem and confidence, and reduced levels of anxiety. | – Additional pastoral support funded for PP pupils where required. – Training for pastoral support TA. – Children will feel safe and secure in school and are able to express their feelings and emotions well. |

 This details how we intend to spend our pupil premium (and recovery premim) funding this academic year to address the challenges listed above.